-The photograph of a child whose lifeless but perfect little body was washed up on a Turkish beach will take its place in a long line of iconic images that raise more questions than answers.
+The photograph of a child whose lifeless but perfect little body was washed up on a Turkish beach will take its place in a long line of high profile images that raise more questions than answers.

 Three year-old Alan Abdullah al-Kurdi drowned when his family attempted to reach Greece in a pathetically small, inflateable dinghy.
 His five year-old brother, Galip, and their mother, Rehan, drowned alongside Aylan.
 Aylan’s family had applied for asylum in Canada but had been refused.

 Several newspapers chose to run the picture on their front pages and social media users flooded their timelines with both the image and their outrage.

 The image ticked every picture editor’s box in its portrayal of vulnerability – the unblemished form of a child’s body in a position that every parent has seen asleep in its cradle – except this child was foreign and dead.

 Can we, in the security of our distant moral indignation, imagine the desperation that drove a Kurdish family to abandon sense and safety and undertake a short but risky journey to the Greek Island of Kos?